au-cs-intro2-summer23/au-cs-intro2-summer23.github.io/docs/syllabus.markdown

 The final exam is cumulative: half of the final exam will be material covered for prior exams, half will be material that is new since the previous exam.

-## Grading for Section 001 & 002
+## Grading
-- Attendance and Participation: 5%
+- Attendance: 10%
-- Quiz: in-class and take-home: 5%
+- Participation and Labs: 10%
 - HW Projects: 30%
-- Midterm Exams (2x 15 ea.): 30%
-- Final Exam (cumulative: half old, half new): 30%

-## Grading for Section 003
-- Attendance and Participation: 10%
-- HW Projects: 30%
-- Midterm Exams (2x 15 ea.): 30%
+- Midterm Exams: 20%
 - Final Exam (cumulative: half old, half new): 30%

 ## Letter Grades